No. 46 (Royal Marine) Commando: Background

-The British Commandos were formed in 1940, by the order of Winston Churchill, the British Prime Minister.
+The British Commandos were formed in 1940 by the order of Winston Churchill, the British Prime Minister.
 He called for specially trained troops that would "develop a reign of terror down the enemy coast".
-At first they were a small force of volunteers who carried out small raids against enemy occupied territory, but by 1943 their role had changed into lightly equipped assault infantry which specialised in spearheading amphibious landings.
+At first, they were a small force of volunteers who carried out small raids against enemy-occupied territory, but by 1943, their role had changed into lightly equipped assault infantry, which specialise in spearheading amphibious landings.

 The man selected as the overall commander of the force was Admiral Sir Roger Keyes, himself a veteran of the landings at Galipoli and the Zeebrugge raid in the First World War.
 Initially the Commandos were a British Army formation, the first Royal Marines Commando was formed in 1942.
 The Royal Marine Commandos, like all British Army Commandos, went through the six-week intensive commando course at Achnacarry.
-The course in the Scottish Highlands concentrated on fitness, speed marches, weapons training, map reading, climbing, small boat operations and demolitions both by day and by night.
+The course in the Scottish Highlands concentrated on fitness, speed marches, weapons training, map reading, climbing, small-boat operations and demolitions, both by day and by night.

 No. 46 (Royal Marine) Commando was formed in August 1943, under the command of Lieutenant Colonel Campbell Hardy as part of the conversion of the Royal Marines Division into commandos.
-Following training it was allocated to the 1st Special Service Brigade.
+Following training, it was allocated to the 1st Special Service Brigade.
 It took part in the Normandy landings of 6 June 1944, serving on the Orne River bridgehead alongside the British 6th Airborne Division.
-It suffered heavy casualties in Normandy and at the end of September 1944 was returned to the United Kingdom to refit.
-Returning to mainland Europe in January 1945 it was the Antwerp guard force.
-The commando then participated in a number of assault river crossings during the advance into Germany.
-At the end of the war the commando took part in the occupation of Germany before being disbanded in February 1946.
+It suffered heavy casualties in Normandy and at the end of September 1944, was returned to the United Kingdom to refit.
+Returning to mainland Europe in January 1945, it was the Antwerp guard force.
+The commandos then participated in a number of assault river crossings during the advance into Germany.
+At the end of the war, the commandos took part in the occupation of Germany before being disbanded in February 1946.

 No. 46 (Royal Marine) Commando was disbanded after the Second World War.
 The Royal Marine Commando tradition is today continued by 3 Commando Brigade and its units.